Creamy Whipped Taramasalata Recipe (Greek Fish Roe Dip)

 • Blend the tarama on its own for 10 minutes on its own so that it becomes light, fluffy, and lighter in colour.

-• Allow the potatoes to cool before grating them so that they’re easier to handle.
+• Allow the potatoes to cool before grating them so they’re easier to handle.
 Use a box grater to grate the potatoes before adding them to the food processor.
-Add 1/3 of the grated potatoes to the tarama, mix them together, and then repeat this process until all of the grated potatoes are added.
+Add 1/3 of the grated potatoes to the tarama, mix them together, and then repeat this process until all the grated potatoes are added.
 You may need to turn off the processor and scrape down the sides a few times while making the taramasalata.

 • The potatoes will need to be peeled and then boiled until soft.
 Approximately 20-25 minutes.